masterdesky/ELTE-astronomy-complex-exam/cosmology/2-COSMOLOGY_The_Evolution_of_the_Universe.md

 ## 2.2.
 The LCDM cosmological model
 The $\Lambda$CDM (Lambda-Cold Dark Matter) parameter model is currently the most accepted cosmological model that describes the evolution of the universe.
 It's characterized by a cosmological constant, represented by Lambda ($\Lambda$), and Cold Dark Matter (CDM).
 It is also consistent with an enormous number of observations of fundamental physical phenomena in cosmology, such as the CMB or the large-scale structure of the universe.

-The model in its present form is based on the following key assumptions:
+The simple $\Lambda$CDM model in its present form is based on the following key assumptions:
 1. **Homogeneity and isotropy of the universe (the Cosmological Principle)**: The universe, on large scales, is the same everywhere (homogeneity) and the same in all directions (isotropy).
 2. **Existence of the Cold Dark Matter**: This is matter that does not interact with electromagnetic radiation (i.e., light), but whose presence can be inferred from its gravitational effects on visible matter.
 In this model, it is assumed to be "cold," meaning it was non-relativistic at the time of matter-radiation equality.
 3. **Existence of Dark Energy (Cosmological Constant $\Lambda$)**: This is a form of energy that permeates all of space and exerts a negative pressure, leading to an acceleration of the expansion of the universe.
 It is represented by the cosmological constant $\Lambda$ in Einstein's field equations.

 Additionally, this list can be extended to include inflation, baryogenesis, and other phenomena.
-The Friedmann equations, when combined with these (and some extra) assumptions, lead to a model of a universe that began with a Big Bang, followed by an inflationary epoch, then radiation domination, matter domination, and now dark energy domination.
+The Friedmann equations, when combined with these (and some additional) assumptions, lead to a model of a universe that began with a Big Bang, followed by an inflationary epoch, then radiation domination, matter domination, and now dark energy domination.

 Being a so-called "parameter model," the $\Lambda$CDM model is characterized by a set of parameters that describe the universe.
 There are 6 "independet" parameters, which are:
 1. Physical baryon density parameter $\Omega_b h^2$ *(with a current value of $0.02237 \pm 0.00015$)*.